GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/README.md

 # Sandbox Projects Reference Architecure

-This architecture demonstrates how you can automate the provisioning of sandbox projects and automatically apply sensible sensbile guardrails and constraints.
-A sandbox project is allows engineers to experiment with new technologies, sandboxes are provisioned for a short period of time and with budget constraints.
+This architecture demonstrates how you can automate the provisioning of sandbox projects and automatically apply sensible guardrails and constraints.
+A sandbox project allows engineers to experiment with new technologies.
+Sandboxes are provisioned for a short period of time and with budget constraints.

 ## Architecture